-Inslee’s plan for Washington’s economic recovery from coronavirus outbreak includes massive testing, resources for mental health
+Inslee says elective surgeries, outdoor recreation and some construction could restart soon as Washington recovers from coronavirus

 In an interview Tuesday morning, Inslee said he hoped to see updated modeling on what the virus might do in Washington later in the week.

-That would be one factor in deciding to whether to reopen some activities currently shuttered, such as residential construction.

-“The virus kind of calls the tune, to some degree,” Inslee said.
+“The virus kind of calls the tune,” Inslee said, “to some degree.”